Six Signs You're a Victim of Verbal Abuse

 As human beings, everything around us has some effect on us.
 Therefore, being a victim of some kind of verbal abuse can leave us with several sequels that we can identify if we pay attention.

-- Something very important is to pay attention to is what you are feeling beyond your expectations, because these people are usually very subtle with their abuse.
+Something very important is to pay attention to is what you’re feeling beyond your expectations.
+This is because these people are usually very subtle with their abuse.

-If it is your partner or someone you love, you should try to be objective so that you can distinguish what is causing the damage.
+If it’s your partner or someone you love, you should try to be objective so that you can distinguish what’s causing the damage.
 Based on that, decide what steps you will take to remedy your situation.